techgnosis/hypervisors/readme.md

 # SR-IOV
-PCIe and device standard to allow for sharing PCIe devices.
+PCIe standard to allow for sharing devices.
 It creates multiple Virtual Functions (VFs) from one Physical Function (PF).
+This is useful for saturating high-bandwidth devices like NICs and GPUs, as well as being more streamlined than traditional full device passthrough.

 # VFIO
 Linux kernel feature.
 Uses the CPUs IOMMU to pass a device to a VM.
 VFIO can pass a real device or an SR-IOV VF.